someyob/Pico-16C/README.md

 ![20221216_111350](https://user-images.githubusercontent.com/3163755/208143630-0adfedb8-aefc-4b81-bcc0-ad03d90b67fd.jpg)

+Python is well suited to this application given a full suite of excellent string manipulation and math libraries, etc.  Execution speed is not an issue.

 Tools and materials used:
   - Raspberry Pi Pico
   - breadboards and soldering iron
   - perfboard, w.
 22awg wire
-  level shifter module
+  - level shifter module
-  two 3x4 and one 4x4 aliexpress keypads (modified to jam as close together as possible) 3d Printer
+  - two 3x4 and one 4x4 aliexpress keypads (modified to jam as close together as possible)
+  - 3d Printer
-  Glue gun
+  - Glue gun
-  PTouch Labelmaker
+  - PTouch Labelmaker
-  Laser printer (for keypad overlay), highlighter pens Thonny with Circuitpython 7.2.3
+  - Laser printer (for keypad overlay), highlighter pens
+  - Thonny with Circuitpython 7.2.3

 The software emulates (mimics) the basic operations of a 16C, all in Reverse Polish Notation (RPN) with the standard X, Y, Z and T registers.
-What it's currently capable of: integer entry in either hexadecimal, octal, decimal or binary conversions between those bases ordinary arithmatic (+ - / *), some bitwise operations (NOT, AND, etc) stack operations x<->y, R^, Rv
+What it's currently capable of:
+  - integer entry in either hexadecimal, octal, decimal or binary
+  - conversions between those bases
+  - ordinary arithmatic (+ - / *), some bitwise operations (NOT, AND, etc)
+  - stack operations x<->y, R^, Rv

-Differences between this and a real 16C: maximum 128 bit words (vs 16C 64 bit)
+Differences between this and a real 16C:
+  - maximum 128 bit words (vs 16C 64 bit)
-  16 character display, with eight 16 character windows, scrolling with shift-g < and > keys 'Enter' key is standard size, not double lenth like a real 16C
+  - 16 character display, with eight 16 character windows, scrolling with shift-g < and > keys
+  - 'Enter' key is standard size, not double lenth like a real 16C
+  - Has a splash screen that gives you the current version number
+  - Has a timeout feature that turns off the LCD after 5 minutes (hard coded)
+  - The calculator is always 'running', ON and OFF simply turns off the display and backlight

+Work to come in the near future:
+  - floating point
+  - more bitwise operations, 1's and 2's complement arithmetic

+Work to come in the far future (if ever):
+  - Programming mode